linuxmint/slick-greeter/README.md

     # play-ready-sound=A sound file to play when the greeter is ready
     # hidden-users=List of usernames that are hidden until a special key combination is hit
     # group-filter=List of groups that users must be part of to be shown (empty list shows all users)
-    # idle-timeout=Number of seconds of inactivity before blanking the screen.
-Set to 0 to never timeout
     # enable-hidpi=Whether to enable HiDPI support (on/off/auto)
     [Greeter]